 - Some people find having a separate sheet of paper for each goal with its related task list works – crossing off each task once you have completed it can be very satisfying and allows you to see your progress towards achieving your goal.

 - If seeing all of your tasks at once is too much, try writing each task onto a separate sticky note.
 Place all of the sticky notes for each goal into a pile, in the order in which you need to do them (put the first to do on top), and put the notes into the recycling once you have done them.
 You could add a date to be completed to each note to help you keep track of any deadlines.

 - Instead of making a pile of sticky notes you could try adding them to your wall calendar or day timer, showing when you need to have each particular task done.

 - If you are trying to break a sticky notes/paper lists habit then you could use a smartphone app (such as ColorNote or OneNote) to record your tasks along with dated reminders for completion.

 PRO TIP – to increase your chances of success choose just ONE method (paper or electronic) for your task list, rather than trying to mix and match.

 One thing is for sure, once the time has gone we can’t get it back no matter how many resolutions we make.
 So however you decide to do it, I hope you are able to enjoy the feeling of achieving your goals; whether big or small.
 Wishing you all a Happy New Year and an organized 2018!

-If the current state of your home or office is making you feel stressed, overwhelmed, or embarrassed give Live Life Organized a call at 780-267-2969 to arrange a free no-obligation assessment, at a time convenient to you.
+If the current state of your home or office is making you feel stressed, overwhelmed, or embarrassed give Andrea at Live Life Organized a call at 780-267-2969 to arrange a free no-obligation assessment, at a time convenient to you.
 Check out the Services page for more information.